videomi/shotcut_web/roadmap.md

 - multi-select support for Filters
 - option to include intermediate thumbnails in timeline
 - ability to set the poster frame for a clip
-- synchronize audio and video with matching audio track
 - add Recent and Most Used tabs to Filters chooser
 - typewriter effect for Text: Simple and Text: Rich
 - more columns and sorting in Playlist